-Established in 1973 at the request of Seiji Ozawa, then the San Francisco Symphony’s Music Director, the San Francisco Symphony Chorus has sung under the world’s major conductors.
-Louis Magor served as the Chorus' Director during its first decade, and in 1982 Margaret Hillis assumed the ensemble’s leadership.
-The following year Vance George was named director, serving through the 2005-06 season.
+Established in 1973 at the request of Seiji Ozawa, then the San Francisco Symphony’s Music Director, the San Francisco Symphony Chorus has sung under the world’s major conductors, including SFS Music Directors Michael Tilson Thomas, Herbert Blomstedt, Edo de Waart, and Seiji Ozawa; they have also performed with Kurt Masur, James Conlon, Valery Gergiev, David Robertson, Charles Dutoit, Sir Neville Marriner, Sir Roger Norrington, Yuri Temirkanov, Vladimir Ashkenazy, Wolfgang Sawallisch, and Robert Shaw.
+Louis Magor served as the Chorus’s Director during its first decade, and in 1982 Margaret Hillis assumed the ensemble’s leadership.
+The following year Vance George was named Director, serving through the 2005-06 season.
 Ragnar Bohlin assumed the position of Chorus Director in March 2007.
-In 2010, the ensemble won the Grammy® for Best Choral Performance for the Symphony’s recording of Mahler’s Symphony No. 8.
+In February 2001, the Chorus made its Carnegie Hall debut in two sold-out performances of music by Mahler and Stravinsky with MTT and the SFS.

 Mahler's 8th Symphony, winner of three Grammy® Awards

 Davies Symphony Hall

 201 Van Ness Ave